 Although Biblical Hebrew and Modern Hebrew are different, it would not hurt to learn both.
 Learning Biblical Hebrew will deepen your study of Scripture while Modern Hebrew will allow you to properly speak the language.
-Founder of Hebrew for Homeschoolers and Theologian,Ana from They Call Me Blessed told me that Bible readers today are only getting about 60% of the true meaning of Scripture!
+I was once told that Bible readers today are only getting about 60% of the true meaning of Scripture!

 It has also been said that reading the Bible in other translated languages makes it feel more like mythology.
 However, when reading it in its original language and context, it reads more like literature.
 So when it comes to understanding the true meaning of Scripture, it only makes sense to incorporate the true language of what it was spoken and written in.